HeroBrine1st/E621/README.md

 - [x] MP4
 - [ ] SWF - flash won't be supported neither in near nor far future (but PRs are welcome if they're safe in terms of vulnerabilities that Adobe Flash had)

+# License

+This application is released under GNU GPLv3 (see [LICENSE](LICENSE)).
+Some of the used libraries are released under different licenses.